dart-lang/site-www/src/_guides/language/common-prob.md

 {% endprettify %}
 </div>

-This cast silences the static error by inserting a runtime cast that may fail at runtime.
-(Currently, only DDC makes strong mode runtime checks, but it's coming to other tools.)
+Note: Currently, only DDC makes strong mode runtime checks, but it's coming to other tools.

 In more complex situations where this warning appears, you may want to use a generic method.
-You can either use existing methods, such as `Iterable.map()`, or you can define your own.
+You can either use an existing method, such as `Iterable.map()`, or you can define your own.
 For more information, see [Using generic methods](/guides/language/language-tour#using-generic-methods) in the [language tour](/guides/language/language-tour).

 <hr>

+<a name="missing-type-arguments"></a>
 ### Missing type arguments

 Omitting a type argument when defining a generic subclass can cause one